Modified Car Insurance

 Undeclared Modifications

-Illegal Parts
+Illegal Modifications

 Undervalued Builds

-Mid-Term Changes
+Mid-Term Changes Without Notification

 Frequently Asked Questions